tbee/TECL/README.md

 ```

 ## Usage ##
-TECL consist of a tree of TECL instances, mirroring the group structure.
+TECL consist of a tree of TECL instances, mirroring the hierarchy in the configuration file.
-On each TECL instance you can 'get' the value of a field, but TECL supports converting that field to a specific type.
+On each TECL instance you can 'get' the value of a field by its id, but TECL immediately converts that field to a specific type.
 TECL has build-in support for Strings, Integers, BigDecimal, BigInteger, date, time and more will follow.
 For example, getting the value of a field as a String would look like this:

 	get("field", String.class)

 Type 'String' can be using for all fields, since the input is a text file.
-The buid-in types have convenience methods, so there is no need to specify the class, for example:
+Any value can be accessed in it's text notation by getting it as a String.

+But in order to make getting a value easier, all the buid-in types have convenience methods named after the type they return.
+For example:

 	str("url") # String
 	integer("timepout") # Integer
-	grp("database") # another TECL instance for the subgroup

-Since it is quite possible you have a value for which no build-in type exists.
+	bd("timepout") # BigDecimal

+Naturally there will always be values that do not have a build-in type.
-In this case it is always possible to treat it as a String, but you can also register additional types (see the corresponding paragraph below), or provide a convert function to the 'getUsingFunction' and 'listUsingFunction' methods.
+In this case you can get it as a String, and do the conversion manually, or provide a convert function to the 'getUsingFunction' and 'listUsingFunction' methods.
+You can also register the additional type together with its convert function; see the corresponding paragraph below.

-All methods also have a variant with a default value, which is returned in case the field does not exist:
+All methods also have a variant with a default value as the last parameter, which is returned in case the field does not exist:

 	get("field", String.class, "default")
 	str("field", "default")

+THe blocks that make up the TECL tree are called groups.
-Since TECL is a tree, you can use the 'grp' method to navigate to subgroups, or use slashes in the field:
+You can use the 'grp' method to navigate from one group to a subgroup.
+Alternatively slashes can be used in the field identifier to navigate to a group, similar to a file system.
+Starting with a '/' means from the root, otherwise the path is relative to the position of the TECL in the tree.

 	str("/database/url")
 	integer("/database/timepout")
-	grp("/database")

-Starting with a '/' means from the root, otherwise the path is relative to the position of the TECL in the tree.
+	grp("/database").grp("dialect").str("database")
+	str("/database/dialect/../password")

-In TECL it is possible that a field as multiple values, the methods above always returns the value at index 0.
+In TECL any field can have multiple values, the methods above always returns the value at index 0.
 If you want all values, the list method is the correct way:

-	List<String> list("field", Collections.emptyList(), String.class)
+	List<String> list("/servers/name", Collections.emptyList(), String.class)

 But if the index is known, the get and every convenience method have a version with an index as the first parameter.
-Or you can use square brackets for the index in the field.
+Or you can use square brackets denoting the index in the field identifier:

 	str(1, "/hosts")
 	str("/hosts[1]")

-Tables are nothing more than indexed properties:
+Tables are nothing more than fields with multiple values:

     integer(4, "/servers/maxSessions")
     integer("/servers/maxSessions[4]")